N1c0Schultz/AI-Thought-Leadership/README.md

-# AI Operations and Product
+# Thoughts on AI in Operations and Product

 Welcome to a space dedicated to exploring the cutting edge of AI and how it integrates into business strategy and operations.
 This repository is about shifting your mindset so you're at the forefront of the AI revolution, not just adapting to it.